CURLINFO_FTP_ENTRY_PATH(3) Introduction to Library Functions

 holding the path of the entry path.
 That is the initial path libcurl

-NULL as pointer if something is wrong.
+stores a NULL as pointer if something is wrong.

 The path pointer is NULL or points to private memory.
-You MUST NOT
+You must not

-free - it gets freed when you call curl_easy_cleanup(3) on the
+free it.
+The memory gets freed automatically when you call

-corresponding curl handle.
+curl_easy_cleanup(3) on the corresponding curl handle.

 PROTOCOLS

-This functionality affects ftp only
+This functionality affects ftp and sftp

 EXAMPLE